mui/mui-x/docs/data/charts/stacking/stacking.md

 ## Basics

-Bar and line charts allow staking series.
+Bar and line charts allow stacking series.
-To stack series together, you need to pass them a `stack` attributes.
+To stack series together, you need to pass them a `stack` attribute.
 Series with the same `stack` value will get stacked together.

 {{"demo": "BasicStacking.js"}}